Skip to content

 Does iMessage work on both SIM lines?+

 Yes.
-On iPhone, iMessage and FaceTime can register on both phone numbers simultaneously.
-Go to Settings > Messages > iMessage and ensure both lines are checked under 'You can receive iMessages to and reply from.'
-Contacts can reach you via iMessage on either number.
-The same applies to FaceTime under Settings > FaceTime.
+On iPhone, iMessage and FaceTime register on both phone numbers at once.
+Open Settings > Messages > iMessage and check that both lines appear under 'You can receive iMessages to and reply from.'
+Contacts reach you on either number, and re-registration after a SIM change takes up to 24 hours.
+FaceTime works the same way under Settings > FaceTime.

 Can I use two eSIMs at the same time?+